Magic Grants for Ada Comstock Scholars

 The gift was made to fund the development of highly innovative ideas including creative and artistic projects, independent research and travel, internships or seed money for a new business.

 Can I apply more than once?
 Can I receive more than one Magic Grant?

 While you may apply more than once, you may receive only one Magic Grant.
 If you were denied funding you are welcome to apply for the following year, as long as you are still eligible.

 How is the funding for the Magic Grant disbursed?
 Is it a taxable event?

-The funding will be disbursed as a check paid directly to the awardee by the controller's office.
+The funding will be disbursed directly to the awardee by the controller's office.
 Magic Grants are considered income by the I.R.S.
 U.S. citizens will receive an I.R.S.
 Form 1099 on the income received.
 For non-U.S. citizens, 30 percent will be deducted from their award.

 If I am not a U.S. citizen, will I need an American work visa to accept a Magic Grant?